bedardbrandon928/National-Unity-and-Prosperity-Act-NUPA/governance/ISC_Interjurisdictional_Compact_Template_2026.md

 **I. THE EQUITY MANDATE**

-The Parties acknowledge that the ₦153 Trillion+ national debt and the AI-driven youth unemployment crisis are national emergencies affecting all Nigerians.
-To ensure Inter-Regional Equity, the Host Community hereby grants an Interjurisdictional Allowance to the Participating Community to manage and govern up to five (5) NUPA-NG Infrastructure Hubs (4,000 hectares each) within the Host Community’s identified licensed territories.
+The Parties acknowledge that the ₦180 Trillion+ national debt and the AI-driven youth unemployment crisis are national emergencies affecting all Nigerians.
+To ensure Inter-Regional Equity, the Host State hereby grants an Interjurisdictional Allowance to the Participating State to manage and govern up to five (5) NUPA-NG Infrastructure Hubs (4,000 hectares each) within the Host Community’s identified licensed territories.

 **II.
 JURISDICTIONAL SEPARATION (THE “SOVEREIGN ENCLAVE”)**

 **2.1 Autonomous Governance:** While the physical land resides within the ancestral or administrative footprint of the Host State, the Sovereign Seat for the specific 20,000-hectare allotment is held exclusively by the Participating State’s Trust.

-**2.2 Revenue Integrity:** 100% of the 80% State and Community Yields generated from these five hubs shall flow directly to the Participating State’s Sovereign Trust.
+**2.2 Revenue Integrity:** 100% of the 50% ground rent generated from these five hubs shall flow directly to the Participating State’s Treasury and the other 30% directly to the local community trust adjacent the hub.
 The Host State waives all claims to the rent of these specific sponsored hubs, recognizing that the Host State benefits from the 20% Infrastructure Loop and the secondary economic surge (VAT/Jobs) created in their region.

 **III.
 THE TREASURY “SEPTUPLE-STREAM” GUARANTEE**